tangshuang/tyshemo/docs/prototype.md

 ## Custom Prototype

-You can define your own prototype by using tyshemo's `Prototype` interface.
+You can create your own prototype by using tyshemo's `Prototype` class.

 ```js
 import { Prototype } from 'tyshemo'